SF-Nexus/SF-Nexus.github.io/content/_index.md

 * **Documentation:** Descriptions of pipelines used to digitize and analyze our dataset, from OCR cleaning to topic modeling and visualization
 * **Visualizations:** Output generated from analyses of our dataset, including topic modeling and word embeddings

-The SF Nexus comprises a collaborative network of research and public libraries with collections of SF.
-While the SF Nexus is based at Temple University’s Charles Library, we are committed to growing our capabilities as a SF-focused collective research community.
+The SF Nexus comprises a collaborative network of research and public libraries with collections of SF, dedicated to making science fiction available online, including as data.
+While the SF Nexus project is based at Temple University’s Charles Library, we are committed to growing our collaborations with a SF-focused collective research community.

+The current phase of this Project has involved a demonstration project of how libraries can digitize and make available their copyrighted cultural collections.

 ## Core SF Archive: Paskow Science Fiction Collection
 ### Temple University Special Collections Research Center